DARPA-ASKEM/beaker-climate-data-utility/README.md

 To use Beaker Climate Data Operators, follow these steps:

-1. Navigate to the project directory: `cd beaker-climate-data-operators`
+1. Navigate to the project directory: `cd beaker-climate-data-utility`
 2. Create a `.env` file and fill it out with the necessary environment variables.
 Refer to the `envfile.sample` file for the required variables.
 3. Launch the container using Docker Compose: `docker-compose up -d`
 4. Access the Beaker Climate Data Operations application at `http://localhost:8888/dev_ui?`

+You can view the logs with `docker logs -f beaker-climate-data-utility-context-jupyter-1`

 ## Usage